oceanprotocol/ocean-node/docs/serviceTemplates/README.md

 **Relight has two modes, and the reference image can bleed.** It ships wired for reference-image relighting via the Light-Migration LoRA.
 That LoRA's upstream template is *Light Migration for Character Portrait*, and with a person in the reference it copied the person into the output, not only the light.
-Two guards ship because of that: the prompt forbids importing any person, object, background or shape from image 2, and the seeded reference is a scene rather than a portrait.
-Use a scene as your reference too.
+The fix is in the prompt, which now forbids importing any person, object, background or shape from image 2.
+The seeded reference stays a strongly lit photo, because that is what makes a reference useful: flat, even light migrates almost nothing.
+Choose your reference for its light, not its subject.

 The second mode has no reference image at all, so it cannot bleed: change the `lora_name` widget to `Qwen-Image-Edit-2509-Relight.safetensors` and describe the light in words.
 That